Highlights

 Where to Watch Viva Vivaldi

-Want to behold the glory that is 'Viva Vivaldi' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or watch the Brian Large-directed movie via subscription can be challenging, so we here at Moviefone want to do the work for you.
+In the mood to watch 'Viva Vivaldi' on any device you have handy?
+Hunting down a streaming service to buy, rent, download, or watch the Brian Large-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Viva Vivaldi' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Viva Vivaldi' right now, here are some particulars about the music flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Viva Vivaldi' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Viva Vivaldi' right now, here are some details about the music flick.

-What, so now you want to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "Viva Vivaldi! is a concert by the Italian mezzo-soprano Cecilia Bartoli interspersing arias from the 20 surviving operas of Vivaldi with two concertos.
 Given with the early music ensemble Il Giardino Armonico before a very appreciative audience in the Théâtre des Champs-Élysées, the performance is part of Bartoli's exploration of the Venetian composer's opera music which also includes The Vivaldi Album.
 There is a startling dynamic energy, which contrasts powerfully with the more restrained interpretations by singers such as Emma Kirkby.
 Bartoli's natural Italian and the live atmosphere of Maria Grazia d'Alessio's oboe gives her interpretation of the quietly haunting and melodically rich "Non ti Lusinghi la Crudeltade" from Tito Manlio a particular piquancy.
 The Flautino Concerto is a most attractive interlude, while the more famous Lute/Violin Concerto beguiles with its exquisite lyricism." .